martinsmith1968/DNX.Helpers/README.md

 It is designed around the premise that code should be as readable as possible at the highest level possible.

-E.g. Would you rather look at code and see:
+E.g. Replaces code that would normally look something like:
 ```csharp
 var escapedCode = string.Format("{0}{1}{2}",
     code.StartsWith("[") ? null : "[",